eoinlarkin/retro-pc/README.md

 ### Business Model

-retro-pc is a business to customer (B2C) website focusing on selling rate and vitage computer equipment.
+retro-pc is a business to customer (B2C) website focusing on selling rate and vintage computer equipment.
 The website does business directly with customers.
 Key site features are the ability to search the site, complete an order and process payments through approved payment providers.

 ### Facebook Business

-A mockup of a Facebook business page has been created for the retro-pc webiste.
+A mock-up of a Facebook business page has been created for the retro-pc website.
 As this was A real Facebook marketing site could be used to advertise the business, promote the products sold on the website and communicate directly with customers.

 <details>
   <summary><strong style="color:skyblue">Facebook Marketing Page:</strong></summary>